10% discount on our annual software plan - Exclusive offer!

 Many companies now choose to either have no office at all or an office that team members can use at their leisure, making a great remote onboarding process essential.

-Remote onboarding (and onboarding itself) is one of the most crucial aspects of your employer's strategy for retention and for attracting new hires.
+Remote onboarding (and onboarding itself) is one of the most crucial aspects of your employer's strategy for retention and attracting new hires.
 That’s why you should carefully craft your remote onboarding process and review it regularly as your company grows.

 At Charlie, we’ve refined every onboarding step of our remote onboarding process over and over, gathering feedback from new starters as well as leavers to build a truly effective experience.